tkonopka/crossmap/docs/install.rst

 If your version is lower than 3.7, it is recommended to install the latest python interpreter before proceeding.
-(It is possible to have multiple python versions installed on a single computer, so upgrading python for `crossmap` should not conflict with existing workflows.)
+(It is possible to have multiple python versions installed on a single computer, so upgrading python should not conflict with existing workflows.)

 Beyond the python interpreter, the software requires a number of packages.
 These can be installed using the package manager ``pip``.